mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 To import an existing image, select the "Import existing disk image" option when creating a new VM.

 ### With vm-builder
-<span class="marker">TODO</span> https://www.howtoforge.com/virtualization-with-kvm-on-ubuntu-12.10 for vmbuilder, LVM-based virtual machines
+TODO https://www.howtoforge.com/virtualization-with-kvm-on-ubuntu-12.10 for vmbuilder, LVM-based virtual machines

 Console Access to Linux Guest From Host
 ------------------------------